Kangetheee/printf/README.md

-# printf
-ALX c-printf project
-authors include:
-Kelvin Kariuki and
-Noah Mburu
+Authors of this repository are Noah Mburu and Kelvin Kimani